GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * How does a system function interact with its environment?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?
+* Show in a concise manner the relationships from operational capability to operational story, to operational activity, and to operational performer.
+* Show in a concise manner the relationships from operational process to operational story and to operational performer.
+* What Performers or Resources are necessary to operate the intended solution?
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the different contexts the system is embedded and utilized in?
 * What are the external physical entities the system interacts with in the respective context?
-* What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
+* What are the normal and extreme environmental conditions for normal operation, for not operational, for storage, and for transport?
+* What are the operational scenarios (operational stories) relevant to the system?
 * What are the planned architectural means for risk mitigation?
+* What are the relationships between the partys involved in the operation of the intended solution?
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?
+* What is the operational context to achieve an operational story?
 * What is the rationale when requirements are not considered?
 * What is the system boundary definition?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What operational capabilities are defined?

-  ***Rationale:  In my role, I need to specify capabilities because the definition of capabilities allows communication about what is to be achieved to be separated from how it is achieved at an operational level.***
+* What operational exchanges do operational performers need to consume or provide?
+* What operational process activities shall be executed during the execution of an operational story?
+* What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
+* Which Operational Performer will operate or run the system?
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
+* Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
+* Which operational activity shall be executed by which operational performer in the operational story?
 * Who provides the inputs to a critical function?
+* Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
+* Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
 # Customer (Representative)
 Definition - Customer (Representative):
 (1) [SAF] The primary goal in a Customer (Representative) role is to represent the end-user, an individual, organization, or enterprise that benefits from the operation of the system.
 In this role the Customer (Representative) provides usage scenarios, user needs and requirements.